aniketchhaikuria/Cyclistic_bike-sharing_Analysis/README.md

 Provide data-driven recommendations to increase annual memberships.

 # Data Sources
 The analysis utilizes historical trip data provided by Motivate International Inc. under a public license.
 This dataset includes trip details for Cyclistic bike-share users from Q1 2019 and Q1 2020.
+Data can be downloaded from here. https://divvy-tripdata.s3.amazonaws.com/index.html

 # Methodology
 The analysis follows a structured approach encompassing the following steps: